A Visit To My Quilt Studio

 Here is where I usually am sitting if I am blogging, working on a pattern or…..playing a game.

-I also just finished up our taxes and got them to the accountant….that was a relief!
+I also just finished up our taxes and got them to the accountant…. which was a relief!

 My favorite sewing machine is my vintage 15-91 Singer that I bought at a auction 25 years ago.